deyvigo/bd-storedprocedures/README.md

 ## Install

-1. You make sure you have installed MySQL.
+1. Make sure you have installed MySQL.
 2. Create a database with any name.
 3. Create a .env file with the following content: